Instant Pot Venison is easily made fork tender when braised in a well seasoned tomato base. Serve over mashed potatoes with grated Parm.

 - 1 teaspoon Worcestershire Sauce

 - In an airtight covered container, place the venison chunks and salad dressing.
 Stir well.
 Place in refrigerator for 3 to 24 hours.
-Remove, rinse with cool water and pat dry.
+Remove and pat dry.
 Discard dressing.

 - Press the Saute button on the Instant Pot to begin cooking in saute mode.
 Add olive oil.
 Add chopped onion .
 Stir frequently and allow to saute about 3-5 minutes, until fragrant.